MPh-py/MPh/docs/limitations.md

 work-around, but a limitation nonetheless.
 Refer to section  ["Multiple processes"](demonstrations.md#multiple-processes) for a demonstration.

-For the same reason, the [test suite][tests] that comes with MPh fails when collected and run via the testing framework [pyTest][pytest].
-The tests must be run directly from the command line.
-Since they cannot be used for continuous integration testing anyway, given that they depend on Comsol being installed on the machine, this is but a minor inconvenience.

-More importantly, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
-Notably, pressing
+Additionally, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
+Notably, pressing <kbd>Ctrl+C</kbd>
-<kbd>Ctrl+C</kbd> to interrupt an ongoing operation will usually crash
-the Python session.
+to interrupt an ongoing operation will usually crash the Python session.
 So do not rely on catching [`KeyboardInterrupt`][kbint] exceptions in application code.

 (There is an alternative Java bridge, [pyJNIus][jnius], which is not limited to one virtual machine, but then fails in another regard: